marcusolsson/goddd/README.md

 - How can we use the zero-initialization idiom effectively in DDD?
 What does a zero-initialized Itinerary mean?
 - Concurrency is one area where Go shines, but initial thought is to keep it out of the domain model.
 This might be interesting if concurrency is a explicit part of the model.

-## REST API

-The application exposes a REST API.

 ### Try it out!

 If you just want to run the server application on you machine, it is not necessary to clone the repository.